From one July Fourth to the next, a steep slide for Biden

 White House officials reject the comparison, noting that Biden warned about the “powerful” delta variant in his 2021 speech.
 Chris Meagher, a spokesman, said deaths from the virus are at a record low now, reducing disruptions in workplaces and classrooms.

 “Fighting inflation and lowering prices is the president’s number one economic priority, and he’s laser focused on doing everything he can to make sure the economy is working for the American people,” he said.
-“And we’re in a strong position to transition from our historic jobs recovery to stable and steady growth because of the work we’ve done to bring the pandemic under control.
-COVID is not the disruptive factor it has been for so long.”
+“And we’re in a strong position to transition from our historic jobs recovery to stable and steady growth.
+Because of the work we’ve done to bring the pandemic under control, COVID is not the disruptive factor it has been for so long.”

 The promise to competently address the COVID-19 pandemic is what helped put Biden in the Oval Office and send President Donald Trump to defeat.
 From the start of Biden’s tenure, his public pronouncements were sober and cautious, wary of following his predecessor in predictions that went unfulfilled.
 The nation’s vaccination program found its stride under Biden, and by April 19, 2021, all adults were eligible to be vaccinated.